We've been featured on:

 Step 1) Find your niche

 Before you actually learn how to create a blog, you need to figure out what you’re going to be writing about.
-One of the key “secrets” to blogging success is choosing a niche (an industry or topic) that you have an interest in and most importantly, have the ability to compete in.
+One of the key “secrets” to blogging success is choosing a niche (basically a topic) that you have an interest in and most importantly, have the ability to compete in.

 Choose a niche too small and you’ll run out of blog post ideas, make a lot less money and be limited to just that industry.
 Choose a niche that’s too broad and you’ll probably have a hard time competing and getting any visitors to your blog.